All about Fethiye: Why Fethiye is more than a small port town

-Full of shaded bars, restaurants, and shops, the old town in Fethiye is the perfect setting for a pleasant stroll to enjoy beverage and purchase local souvenirs.
-Shops are colorful and stocked with home goods and jewelry known for intricate patterns and beautifully colored designs.
+Full of shaded bars, restaurants, and shops, the old town in Fethiye is the perfect setting for a pleasant stroll to enjoy a beverage and purchase local souvenirs.
+Shops are colourful and stocked with home goods and jewellery known for intricate patterns and beautifully coloured designs.
 There are plenty of places to stop for tea or a cold beer and endless people watching.

 Local markets take place on Tuesdays, Fridays, Saturdays, and Sundays and are a great way to wander and soak in Turkish culture.
 The Tuesday market is a great opportunity to find affordable clothing and electronics.
-Markets on the remaining days are known for brightly colored produce, homemade cheeses and breads, and local nuts and olives brought down from the surrounding villages.
+Markets on the remaining days are known for brightly coloured produce, homemade cheeses and bread, and local nuts and olives brought down from the surrounding villages.

 Rock Tombs & Trekking Routes